Callie Cantrell Director Competition/workshop orgainzer

 Savannah Cantrell Director Book keeping/media/festival orgainzation

 Savannah’s love of clogging began over fifteen years ago with her two brothers, sister, and mother.
 Ever since then Savannah has held clogging close to her heart.
 Throughout Savannah’s clogging journey she has been a part of four different teams two of which she competed alongside.
 In 2014 Savannah was introduced to the world of competition clogging.
 Her competitive spirit was eager to compete and worked alongside her siblings to compete for the 1st time at an ACHF clogging competition.
 Since then she competed and won numerous team titles within the ACHF, CCA, Cadence, and NCHF Clogging organizations.
 Savannah’s sister, Callie, passed down Spitfire once she entered college.
 Savannah worked with a small group of girls that performed locally.
 In 2017 her sister, Callie, laced her clogging shoes on again and began co-directing with Savannah.
 In 2014 Savannah balanced college classes at Truett McConnell College and high school classes.
 In 2017 Savannah graduated high school and moved to Piedmont College.
-She is now pursuing a bachelor’s degree in Art Education.
+She is now completing her bachelor’s degree in Art Education in December 2020, then continuing her education at Piedmont with an MA in Art Education beginning Spring 2021.
 Savannah travels home almost every weekend to spend her Sundays at church and with her clogging family, Spitfire.
 She enjoys sharing her love of clogging through each of her students within the Spitfire studio.

 Amelia Langston Assistant director of Spitfire's Tiny Flare Summer Camp, Competition, Festivals